Keibert Ruiz Player Props: Nationals vs. Cardinals

-Keibert Ruiz -- hitting .250 with two doubles, a home run, a walk and four RBI in his past 10 games -- will be in action for the Washington Nationals versus the St. Louis Cardinals, with Jordan Montgomery on the mound, on June 20 at 7:05 PM ET.
+On Wednesday, Keibert Ruiz (coming off going 0-for-4) and the Washington Nationals face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Cardinals.
+In his previous game he had a hitless showing (0-for-4) against the Cardinals.

 Keibert Ruiz Game Info & Props vs. the Cardinals